 Reference Guidance, Illustrative Considerations and Example Procedures Chapters 4 and 5 method for determining the entity's organizational boundary, the underlying subject matter to be accounted for, acceptable quantification or evaluation methods, and criteria for presentation and disclosure.
 Materiality HKSAE 3000 (Revised) 44 Chapter 9 Materiality considerations are the same for limited and reasonable assurance as they are based on the information needs of the intended users (i.e., what 'matters' to, or would change, the decisions of intended users), rather than on the nature or extent of procedures that the practitioner performs to address engagement risk.
 Materiality is considered in the context of quantitative and qualitative factors.
-Understanding the underlying subject matter and other engagement circumstances derstanding underlying bject matterHKSAE 3000 (Revised) 45What to understand The practitioner is required to make inquiries about: • Whether the preparer has any knowledge of actual, suspected or alleged intentional misstatement or non-com with laws and regulations affecting the subject matter information. findings with respect to the subject matter ter information. er and other engagement circumstances as a ng an understanding of, among other matters, rant to the EER assurance engagement (e.g., political, geographical, social and economic HKSAE 3000 (Revised) 46L/R, 48L(a), 48R(a) Extent of understanding Sufficient to be able to identify areas where a material misstatement of the EER information is likely to arise i.e., at the level of the EER subject matter information as a whole, and for material aspects of the EER information.
+Understanding the underlying subject matter and other engagement circumstances HKSAE 3000 (Revised) 45 Chapters 3,4,5,6,7 What to understand The practitioner is required to make inquiries about: Whether the preparer has any knowledge of actual, suspected or alleged intentional misstatement or non-compliance with laws and regulations affecting the subject matter information.
+The preparer's internal audit function (if any), and its activities and main findings with respect to the subject matter information.
+Whether the preparer has used any experts in preparing the subject matter information.
+The practitioner also obtains an understanding of the underlying subject matter and other engagement circumstances as a basis for designing and performing their procedures.
+This may include obtaining an understanding of, among other matters, the nature of the entity, its industry, regulatory and other external factors relevant to the EER assurance engagement (e.g., the entity's suppliers, customers, service organizations, competitors, and the political, geographical, social and economic environment in which the entity operates), changes from the prior period or, in some cases, expected changes in future period(s).
+HKSAE 3000 (Revised) 46L/R, 48L(a), 48R(a) Extent of understanding Sufficient to be able to identify areas where a material misstatement of the EER information is likely to arise i.e., at the level of the EER subject matter information as a whole, and for material aspects of the EER information.
 Procedures to obtain an understanding of the underlying subject matter and other engagement circumstances, and to assess areas where a material Extent of understanding Sufficient to be able to identify and assess the risks of material misstatement (at the level of the types of misstatement that may arise) in the EER information: